 5. Begin with lighter weights.
 If the weight does not offer a slight challenge, then slowly increase the weights by increments.
 Another option is to increase the number of repetitions performed.
 Always have a partner to safely "spot" every lift.

-We here at Carter Mario Injury Lawyers want you to stay safe.
+We here at Carter Mario Law Firm want you to stay safe.
 Following these tips and tricks will help you to get more out of your fitness experience.
-When it comes to working out, proper gym safety and etiquette is no essential to long term gains.
+When it comes to working out, proper gym safety and etiquette are no essential to long term gains.